Praneeth2025/Hospital-Management-System/README.md

 * [Madhasani Chandra Shekara Reddy](https://github.com/mcsr14724)
 * [Kondeti Aravind](https://github.com/mcsr14724)

 ---

 ## 📄 License

+This project is licensed under the MIT License.

 ---

 ## 🙌 Acknowledgments

-Thanks to all team members and mentors who helped in the development and design of this system.
-Special shoutout to the open-source community for React and Node.js tools.

----
+Special thanks to our mentors, peers, and the open-source community for tools and libraries that made this project possible.